groupdocs/reference.groupdocs.com/content/sites/groupdocs/parser/english/net/groupdocs.parser.options/parsersettings/parsersettings/_index.md

 ---
 title: ParserSettings
 second_title: GroupDocs.Parser for .NET API Reference
-description: Initializes a new instance of the ParserSettingsgroupdocs.parser.options/parsersettings class.
+description: Initializes a new instance of the ParserSettingsgroupdocs.parser.options/parsersettings class with the logger.
 type: docs
 weight: 10
 url: /net/groupdocs.parser.options/parsersettings/parsersettings/
 ---
-## ParserSettings constructor
+## ParserSettings(ILogger) {#constructor}

-Initializes a new instance of the [`ParserSettings`](../../parsersettings) class.
+Initializes a new instance of the [`ParserSettings`](../../parsersettings) class with the logger.

 ```csharp
 public ParserSettings(ILogger logger)